I just finished reading '

 "Taking responsibility for something doesn't make it your fault: it means that you will be accountable for resolving the situation"

-p 224 - Getting to Yes, by Roger Fisher -- Know you BATNA (Best Alternative To Negociated Agreement)
+Getting to Yes, by Roger Fisher -- Know you BATNA (Best Alternative To Negociated Agreement)

 p 232 - It's much more expensive to recover from burnout than to slow the project down